progress/progress.github.io/emeachallenge/index.md

 **iBeacons** - Apple has a fair amount of documentation; see [iBeacon for Developers](https://developer.apple.com/ibeacon/).
 The Gimbal portal has documentation including how to activate the beacons; you will need to register and login [here](http://manager.gimbal.com).
 Also see the [scanner](https://github.com/progress/ios-beacon-scanner) and the [roll-call](https://github.com/progress/roll-call) samples.

 **Philips Hue** - Documentation is available [here](http://www.developers.meethue.com/).
 ALso see the [roll-call](https://github.com/progress/roll-call) sample.

-# EMEA PUG Challenge
-We welcome any hacks that use at least one of our products.
-We are making the iBeacons and the Philips Hue available to encourage you to play with these IOT elements, but you do not need to use them.

-Modulus, with NOde.js and MongoDB is useful in **many** contexts.

-iBeacons can be used with the Gimbal devices but other devices (like iOS, Mac and Android) also support Bluetooth Low Energy and can also be used.

-Rollbase Mobile can be used to quickly put together a Hybrid app.

-ROllbase can be used to model objects and handle authentication and then to quickly generate dashboards and other applications, potentially using the Web API to drive a mobile application.

-### Judging
-Hacks will be judged on originality, technical difficulty, and applicability.
-Hacks need to leverage at least one of the Progress offerings.

-Judges will include Ludovic and Eduardo; others will be added.